pankajanand5678/Java_core_programming/README.md

 10. Commiting(Saving) any file can only be done if the file exist in Staging area and for Committing all the staged files will use ==>  git commit -m <logical_message>
 11. To check all the logs of current branch commits ==> git log
+12. If want to skip the staging area and directly commit the changes ==> git commit -a -m <logical_message>